webu/dalec/README.md

-# Django Aggregator of a Lot External Contents aka DALEC 🤖
+# Django Aggregator of a Lot of External Contents aka DALEC 🤖

-Django Aggregate Lot External Contents (DALEC) is a generic app to aggregate contents from various external sources.
+Django Aggregator of a Lot of External Contents (DALEC) is a generic app to aggregate contents from various external sources.
 Purposes are to manage (retrieve, clean, display…) those contents in a generic way independent of the source.